zw-Ch/GlobalTempNet/README.md

 ## Files / Folders Description
 The main program of this project is [running.py](https://github.com/czw1296924847/ResGraphNet/blob/main/running.py), so you can run the program by typing the following command<br>
 `python running.py`<br><br>
+You can use the spiral chart in [plot_result.py](https://github.com/czw1296924847/ResGraphNet/blob/main/plot_result.py) to draw the result of [running.py](https://github.com/czw1296924847/ResGraphNet/blob/main/running.py), and you can change the i1, i2 to choose the result data.<br><br>
 The algorithm program [cal.py](https://github.com/czw1296924847/ResGraphNet/blob/main/func/cal.py) contains some custom functions required for the operation of this project.<br><br>
 The folder [dataset](https://github.com/czw1296924847/ResGraphNet/tree/main/datasets) is used to store the time series data to be predicted, and the default file format of data is .npy.
 Of course, you can change the data address in the 50th line in [running.py](https://github.com/czw1296924847/ResGraphNet/blob/main/running.py).<br><br>
 The folder [result](https://github.com/czw1296924847/ResGraphNet/tree/main/result) saves the prediction results of different time series data files based on different models